 Loan awards are subject to federal regulation and determined by the Financial Aid Department on an individual basis.
 Deciding factors include EFC, loan type, COA, dependency status, program length, grade level and federal loan history.
 The combined Subsidized and Unsubsidized maximum loan amounts for grade level one are $5,500 for dependent students and $9,500 for independent students.

 More information about federal student loans including repayment, repayment calculations, terms and conditions can be found on www.studentaid.gov/repay-loans.
-Information on loan limits can be found on http://www.studentaid.gov/types/loans
+Information on loan limits can be found on:

 To notify the US Dept. of Education of a student’s wish to borrow from its loan program(s), the School will submit information via the National Student Loan Data System (NSLDS) as required by federal regulation where it may be accessed by authorized agencies, lenders and institutions.

 Federal student loans must be repaid.
-Consequences of defaulting on a federal student loan can be severe.
+The consequences of defaulting on a federal student loan can be severe.
 For more information, please visit https://studentaid.ed.gov/sa/repay-loans/default

-FEDERAL DIRECT PARENT LOANS FOR UNDERGRADAUATE STUDENTS (PLUS)
+FEDERAL DIRECT PARENT LOANS FOR UNDERGRADUATE STUDENTS (PLUS)

 PLUS loans are monies borrowed directly from the Department of Education and must be repaid.
-These loans are only available to biological or adoptive parents of eligible dependent students; are credit based; have a fixed interest rate; are not ‘Need’ or income based; require additional application; and require additional authorizations from the parent.
+These loans are only available to parents of eligible dependent students; are credit based; have a fixed interest rate; are not ‘Need’ or income based; require an additional application; and require additional authorizations from the parent.
 The PLUS ‘Authorization for Credit Check’ is the application used to request the PLUS loan.
-This application may be obtained from our Financial Aid Office or by submitting electronic application via http://studentloans.gov.
+This application may be obtained from our Financial Aid Office or by submitting an electronic application via the link provided by clicking here.